Concert

 Explanation

 Beckett said that the characters of Proust are like giants buried in the ages, touching the past and the future at the same time.
+The hieroglyphic scratchings of the antiquated system of musical neumes come from Pope Gregory II in 720 or so, although the art of writing down notes began in the 10th century.
+It will continue into the unforeseen future.

 The poem is a metaphor for writing, especially in the disappearing ink of altitude, where you can’t remember anything once you’re above 18,000 feet and without oxygen.
 “Metaphor” is Greek for transcription, translation.

-Every concert pianist worries that the hieroglyphics of music, what T. S. Eliot called “the inexplicable mystery of sound,” are koans, paeans, runes out of forgotten cultures that can only be partly absorbed, at best, by a modern audience.
+Every concert pianist worries that the hieroglyphics of music, what T. S. Eliot called “the inexplicable mysteries of sound,” are koans, paeans, runes out of forgotten cultures that can only be partly absorbed, at best, by a modern audience.